Finite-size localization scenarios in condensation transitions: The microcanonical DNLS/C2C model

-The value $h_c=2$ is known to be the critical value above which the energy of the system localizes~\cite{Rasmussen2000_PRL}.
-In fact, the ground state corresponds to a perfectly homogeneous state with all sites hosting the same mass, $c_i\equiv 1$, so $h_{GS}=1$.
-Upon increasing the energy ($h > 1$), mass fluctuations increase evenly until $h=2$, which corresponds to exponentially distributed masses according to~\cite{Rasmussen2000_PRL} \be \tilde f(c)= \exp(-c) . \ee At $h=2$ the standard deviation of the mass distribution, $\sigma = \sqrt{ \langle c_i^2\rangle - \langle c_i\rangle^2}$ is equal to its average value, $\sigma=1$.
-This is the maximal possible value of $\sigma$ compatible with a uniform distribution of positive quantities, $c_i\ge 0$.
-Therefore the injection of additional energy is expected to be localized, leading to $h_c=2$.
-In the thermodynamic limit there is a condensation process for $h>h_c$~\cite{Gradenigo2019_arXiv} with a single site hosting the energy $\delta N$, while the rest of the system has exponentially distributed masses, see Eq.~(\ref{eq.exp}).
+The existence of a condensation transition can be understood in the C2C model as follows.
+The ground state corresponds to a perfectly homogeneous state with all sites hosting the same mass, $c_i\equiv 1$, so $h_{GS}=1$.
+Upon increasing the energy ($h > 1$), mass fluctuations increase evenly until $h=2$, where $\langle c_i^2\rangle = 2\langle c_i\rangle^2$.
+Therefore at $h=2$ the standard deviation of the mass distribution is equal to its average value and the injection of additional energy is expected to be localized.
+According to~\cite{Rasmussen2000_PRL} at criticality ($h=2$) the mass is distributed exponentially \be \tilde f(c)= \exp(-c) . \ee Above criticality (and in the thermodynamic limit!) a single site hosts the extra energy $\delta N$.

-The microcanonical C2C model is known to be equivalent to the Discrete NonLinear Schr\"odinger Equation (DNLSE) close to the infinite temperature curve $h_\infty=h_c=2a^2$~ \footnote{We reintroduce $a$ here because DNLSE has an inter-sites coupling term that does not allow to fix $a=1$.}~\cite{Iubini2013_NJP,Gradenigo2019_arXiv}.
-Very recent analytical results~\cite{Gradenigo2019_arXiv} supplement the above picture in two respects: (i)~while the region $h \le h_c$ can be studied in the grancanonical ensemble with temperature increasing monotonically from $T=0$ for $h=h_{GS}$ to $T=\infty$ for $h=h_c$, the localized region $h>h_c$ can be described in the microcanonical ensemble only; (ii)~for finite $N$ the system is still non localized if $\delta \ll \delta^* \sim 1/N^{1/3}$.
-This result will be framed and interpreted in a more general context.